Social Work (B.S.W.)

 Make A Difference

 We’re here to help you help others.
 Seton Hill University’s Social Work (B.S.W.)
-Program puts a strong emphasis on direct practice, including skills with individuals, families and groups.
-With a 100% rate of job placement in social work related fields or acceptance into graduate school, a degree in Social Work from Seton Hill will prepare you to make a difference in the lives of others.
+Program puts a strong emphasis on direct practice, and features a 100% job/graduate school placement rate.
+A degree in social work from Seton Hill will prepare you to make a difference in the world.

 Get the Information You Need to Move Forward.